-The Children and Social Work Act 2017 requires local authorities to consult on and publish a local offer for their care leavers.
+Children and Social Work Act 2017 requires councils to consult on and publish a local offer for their care leavers.

-It also requires local authorities to consider their corporate parenting principles when discharging their responsibilities for looked-after children and care-experienced young people.
+It also requires local authorities to consider their corporate parenting principles.
+When discharging their duty for looked after children and care experienced young people.
 The local offer sets out the support local authorities provide to fulfil these principles.

 Corporate parenting principles

-To act in the best interests and promote the physical and mental health and well-being of children in care and care-experienced young people.
+To act in the best interests and promote the physical and mental health and well-being of children.
+Who is in care and care experienced young people.

-To help children in care and care-experienced young people to gain access to, and make the best use of, services provided by us and our relevant partners.
+To help children in care and care experienced young people.
+Helping them gain access to, and make the best use of, services provided by us and our relevant partners.

-To promote high aspirations, and seek to secure the best outcomes, for children in care and care-experienced young people.
+To promote high goals, and seek to secure the best outcomes, for children in care and care experienced young people.

-For children in care and care-experienced young people to be safe, and for stability in their home lives, relationships and education or work.
+For children in care and care experienced young people to be safe.
+For stability in their home lives, relationships and education or work.

-To prepare children in care and care experienced young people for adulthood independent living.
+To prepare children in care and care experienced young people for adulthood living.

-To prepare care experienced young people for adulthood and independent living.
+To prepare care experienced young people for adulthood living.